flutter/website/json.md

 With `json_serializable`, you can forget any manual JSON serialization in the `User` class.
-The source code generator creates a file called `user.g.dart`, which has all the necessary serialization logic.
-You no longer have to write automated tests to be sure that the serialization works&mdash;it's now _the library's responsibility_ to make sure the serialization works appropriately.
+The source code generator creates a file called `user.g.dart`, that has all the necessary serialization logic.
+You no longer have to write automated tests to ensure that the serialization works&mdash;it's now _the library's responsibility_ to make sure the serialization works appropriately.